wingedcatgirl/Fusion-Jokers/README.md

 <img width=500px src="art/jokers_tab.png?raw=true" alt="Showcase of jokers tab 5"></a>

-The are a total of 15 fusions added in the mod, with more coming in the future!
+There are a total of 15 fusions added in the mod!

 You can find a list of their abilities, as well as the jokers needed to make them, in this link: https://itayfeder.github.io/Fusion-Jokers/